Michael N. Harbour: Biography

 Michael Ninian Harbour was born in Edinburgh on 4 July 1945, a son of Harold Ernest, a veterinary surgeon, and Mary Phillipa (née McManus).

 He was educated at Finchley Grammar School and St Columba's College, St Albans.
 He then attended the Rose Bruford drama college in Sidcup.

 Harbour joined the BBC Drama Repertory Company, and then became a presenter of a BBC children's education programme, Finding Out in the early 1970s.
 His stage debut came in April 1975 when he played Frid in Wheeler and Sondheim’s A Little Night Music, alongside stars such as Jean Simmons, Hermione Gingold and Joss Ackland.
 In 1998, he played the Mysterious Man/Cinderella's Father in Into the Woods at the Donmar Warehouse.
 He also played Firmin in the West End production of The Phantom of the Opera.

 His television career prospered with appearances in many major series such as Budgie, Casualty, Heartbeat, Midsomer Murders and A Last Visitor for Mr Hugh Peter by Don Taylor, in which he co-starred with Peter Vaughan and Michael Pennington.

 Personal life

 Harbour met his future wife, Lesley Sizer Grieve, at St Columba’s.
-They married in 1968, and had two daughters: Emma Lucy, in 1968, and Kate Elizabeth in 1971.
+They married in 1968, and had two daughters: Emma, in 1968, and Kate in 1971.

 Emma married John Bowe in 1995.
 She is an actress and writer, and a director of Bowe Harbour Productions Ltd. Kate is a voice actress.

 Michael and his family lived for the last 20 years of his life on the Isle of Dogs.
 He was a keen gardener and spent much time at his late brother's house in Trebetherick in Cornwall, where he died on 9 April 2009, at the age of 63.
 He was buried at St Enodoc's Church, Trebetherick.

 His wife Lesley died in 2020.